 Commercial appraisers are somewhat limited in the time available to field review all commercial properties of a specific use type.
-However, a major effort is made by the appraisal district to field review as many properties as possible or retrofits, changes in occupancy levels or rental rates, new leasing activity, appraisers frequently field review subjective data items such as building class, obsolescence factors contributing significantly to the market value of the occupancy or rental rate levels occur between building classes or between the appraisers test computer assisted values against their own appraisal properties for comparability and consistency of values.
+However, a major effort is made by the appraisal district to field review as many properties as possible or an economic area experiencing large numbers of remodels, renovations, or retrofits, changes in occupancy levels or rental rates, new leasing activity, appraisers frequently field review subjective data items such as building class, obsolescence factors contributing significantly to the market value of the property.
+In some cases, field reviews are warranted when sharp changes in economic areas.
+With preliminary estimates of value in these targeted areas, judgment.
+While in the field, the appraisers physically inspect sold and unsold properties for comparability and consistency of values.